mrft/itr8/README.md

  * nextIn is simply the result of the next call of the incoming iterator.
 (The next call of an iterator always returns an object of the form { done: \<true of false\>, value: \<current value\> })
  * state is used to store intermediate data, for example if you want to make a sum, the state will be the sum until now, or if you need to buffer things, state could be the array of things in the buffer.
- * params is the argument that you can pass to your operator, like the number of elements in a 'take' operator, or the mapping function in a map operator
+ * params is the argument(s) that you can pass to your operator, like the number of elements in a 'take' operator, or the mapping function in a map operator

 What does that function return?

-It returns an object that looks a lot like ...drum roll... the result of a next call of an iterator
+It returns an object that looks a lot like ...drum roll... the result of a next call of an iterator (*but it's not entirely the same!*).
+Make sure you've read and understood the [iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol)!
   * if the output iterator will return no more elements it is { done:true }
   * if the output iterator is not done, but does not return anything based on the current value of the input iterator, the value is { done: false }, without a value or { done: false, state: \<newState\> } if you need to update the state
   * if the output iterator is not done, and it does need to return a value, it is { done: false, value: \<output value\> } (again with an optional state property if you need to pass state to the next step)
   * if the output iterator is not done, and the current input iterator value would output *more than a single item*, it is { done: false, iterable: \<your iterable\> }.
 Any Iterable (or IterableIterator) will do.
-(That means in practice that you can use a simple array, but a generator function will work as well, or some iterator that is the result of some input with a few itr8 operators applied to it).
+(That means in practice that you can use a *simple array*, but a *generator function* will work as well, or some iterator that is the result of some input with a few itr8 operators applied to it).

 Knowing all this we can break down the example:
 * if the input iterator is done, we'll return that it's done